Generalized Linear Bandits with Limited Adaptivity: Introduction

 \subsection{Our Contributions}

 $\bullet$ We propose \batchAlgoName, an algorithm that solves the \contextualbandit\ problem for bounded (almost surely) generalized linear reward models (Definition \ref{defn:glm}) under the \textbf{M1} setting of limited adaptivity.
 We prove that, when the arm feature vectors are generated stochastically, the regret of \batchAlgoName\ at the end of $T$ rounds is $\tilde O(\sqrt{T})$, when $M=\Omega(\log\log{T})$.
 When $M=O(\log\log{T})$, we prove an $\tilde O(T^{2^{M-1}/(2^{M}-2)})$ regret guarantee.
 While the algorithm bears a slight resemblance to the one in \cite{ruan2021linear}, direct utilization of their key techniques (distributional optimal design) results in a regret guarantee that scales linearly with the instance dependent non-linearity $\kappa$.
 On the other hand, the leading terms in our regret guarantee for \batchAlgoName\ have no dependence on $\kappa$.
 To achieve this, we make novel modifications to the key technique of distributional optimal design in \cite{ruan2021linear}.
 Along with this, the rounds for policy updates are also chosen more carefully (in a $\kappa$ dependent fashion), leading to a stronger regret guarantee. $\bullet$ We propose \rarelyAlgoName, an algorithm that solves the \contextualbandit\ problem for bounded (almost surely) generalized linear reward models (Definition \ref{defn:glm}) under the \textbf{M2} setting of limited adaptivity. \rarelyAlgoName\ builds on a similar algorithm in \cite{abbasi2011improved} by adding a novel context-dependent criterion for determining if a policy update is needed.
 This new criterion allows us to prove optimal regret guarantee ($\tilde O(\sqrt{T})$) with only $O(\log^2 T)$ updates to the policy.
-It is quite crucial for the generalized linear reward settings since, without it, the resultant regret guarantees have a linear dependence on $\kappa$. $\bullet$ Our work also resolves a conjecture in \cite{lee2023improved} by proving an optimal ($\tilde{O}(\sqrt{T})$) regret guarantee (for the \contextualbandit\ problem with logistic reward model) that does not depend polynomially on $S$ (the known upper bound on the size of the model parameters, i.e. $\|\theta^\star\|\leq S$, See Section \ref{section:preliminaries})~\footnote{This requires a non-convex projection.
-We discuss its convex relaxation in Appendix~\ref{appendix:projection}.}. \rarelyAlgoName\ is, to our knowledge, the first \contextualbandit\ algorithm for generalized linear reward models that is both computationally efficient (amortized $O(\log T)$ computation per round) and incurs optimal regret.
+It is quite crucial for the generalized linear reward settings since, without it, the resultant regret guarantees have a linear dependence on $\kappa$. $\bullet$ To the best of our knowledge, \rarelyAlgoName\ is the first \contextualbandit\ algorithm for generalized linear reward models that is both computationally efficient (amortized $O(\log T)$ computation per round) and incurs optimal regret.
 We also perform experiments in Section \ref{sec:experiments} that validate its superiority both in terms of regret and computational efficiency in comparison to other baseline algorithms proposed in \cite{jun2017scalable} and \cite{faury_improved_2020}.